July 15, 2025 (7mo ago) — last updated January 23, 2026 (1mo ago)

 4. Set clear agreements and boundaries

 A trained couples therapist can guide difficult conversations and teach skills for rebuilding trust and repairing attachment wounds.
-Therapy is especially helpful when patterns repeat or when one partner feels unsafe2.
+Therapy is especially helpful when patterns repeat or when one partner feels unsafe.
+If you’re unsure where to start, search for licensed couples therapists or consult resources on therapy options.

 6. Rebuild intimacy gradually